-- It will save the victims of partition (Hindu-Bengalis) who got stuck in East-Pakistan (Bangladesh) in early years.
+- It will save the victims of the partition (Hindu-Bengalis) who got stuck in East-Pakistan (Bangladesh) in the early years.

 - Notably, the religious minorities in Bangladesh are being persecuted by non-state actors (Islamic extremists) = many have crossed borders and settled down in Border States illegally and they remain stateless for years now.